ChrisSidebotham/chrissidebotham.github.io/pages/bio.md

 This blog is a place for me empower others with the hope it will help at least one person.
 Over the course of my career I have faced many new technologies and spent hours searching the internet for bug fixes and resolutions!
 So this is me giving something back!

+Please feel free to contact me using any of the links in the navigation. 📬

 ### 💡 My Favorite Topics
 - Azure Automation
 - Azure Bicep
 - Azure DevOps
 - Infrastructure-as-Code
 - Policy-as-Code

-📫 How to reach me: Hit the links in the navigation!

 ### 📜 Certifications:
 - Microsoft Azure Administrator Associate